 They are hosted at regular intervals – for more information about upcoming workshops and to register, please email the AFTER team.

-The internship commences on Monday 29 May 2017, runs for 12 weeks (there is some flexibility in the duration, recognising that each indiviudal’s resettlement period is unique) and is open to any Service Leaver able to complete the placement whilst in the period of their Resettlement.
+The internship commences on 4th September 2017 and runs for 12 weeks until 24th November 2017 (there is some flexibility in the duration, recognising that each indiviudal’s resettlement period is unique).
+The internship is open to any Service Leaver able to complete the placement whilst in the period of their Resettlement.
 As the placements are for those still in Service, they are unpaid and all costs are to be incurred as part of the individual’s Resettlement process.

 Sponsored by the Barclays Executive Leadership team, the internship has senior level support.